 Her wish trip encouraged Penelope to look past her diagnoses and tough times, instead focusing on her wish.

-Santa brought Penelope an empty hamster cage.
-She was advised to think of two names while on her trip.
-When Penelope returned, she named one of her new hamsters Bronx – because going to the Bronx Zoo was one of her favorite parts of the trip.
+Bronx – because going to the Bronx Zoo was one of her favorite parts of the trip.

 “I felt like they shut the whole zoo down just for me,” said Penelope.
 “All the animals were out and playing, even though it was a cold and cloudy day.
 I’ve never seen anything like it."

-The second hamster was named Brooklyn, “because one day when we took the subway, we accidentally ended up in Brooklyn!” said Penelope.
+And Brooklyn, “because one day when we took the subway, we accidentally ended up in Brooklyn!” said Penelope.
 "We laugh about it now, but I was nervous!”

 Every day when she returns from school, Penelope plays with Bronx and Brooklyn and is reminded of her amazing trip to the Big Apple.
 According to Penelope, they are the "cutest things you will ever see."

-“I had not seen my daughter that happy in a long time” said Perla.
+“I had not seen my daughter that happy in a long time,” said Perla.
 "This trip was so special to Penelope and is something that she will remember for the rest of her life."